smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 For example, "get frog crown" will be interpreted as "get crown".

 ## Pronoun Replacement
 When using the same noun twice in a row, for the second command you can replace the noun with "it".
-This even works

 For example:
-- shoot horse
-- bridle it
+- unlock door
-- ride it
+- open it

 This still works with nounless commands used in between the first and second commands.
 For example:
 - put board